 Why grief exists – some random thoughts and reflections from a conversation.

-- When we are grieving, we are processing meaning, values, philosophy, and impact.
+- When we are grieving, we are processing loss, along with meaning, values, philosophy, and impact.

-- We buy our joy by experiencing our grief.
+- We restore our joy through experiencing our grief.

-If we cannot meet our grief with our full attention, our attention everywhere else will be compromised and distracted… partial.
+If we cannot meet our grief with our full attention, our attention everywhere else can be compromised and distracted… we become partially present.
 Grief is an oft-resisted invitation to feel fully the honor, the joy, and the loss of a relationship that has changed, and that has changed us, both in its presence and its passing.

 It has its own timeline and it can consume our oxygen.

 Connecting with the mundane world becomes harder compared with the more liminal and abstracted conversations with the past, and the passed.